 As its business grew, CGS realized that maintaining a secondary data center for disaster recovery purposes wasn’t a cost-effective strategy for long-term growth.
-To support its cloud platform that hosts enterprise resource planning (ERP), virtual desktop, and IaaS services, CGS turned to CloudEndure for a more efficient, cloud-based disaster recovery solution for its hundreds of mission-critical servers.
+To support its cloud platform that hosts enterprise resource planning (ERP), virtual desktop, and IaaS services, CGS turned to CloudEndure Disaster Recovery for a more efficient, cloud-based disaster recovery solution for its hundreds of mission-critical servers.

 CGS is a business applications, enterprise learning, and outsourcing services company.
 Headquartered in New York City, CGS employs more than 7,500 professionals across the globe.
 The application solutions division includes two enterprise resource planning (ERP) practices and a technology solutions practice.

-As a result, Michael Brandi, VP of the Technology Solutions Division, and a team of five managers and technical employees started looking for a cloud-based disaster recovery model that could give CGS the cost efficiency of a more on-demand experience.
+As a result, Michael Brandi, VP of the Technology Solutions Division, and a team of five managers and technical employees started looking for a cloud-based disaster recovery model that could give CGS the cost efficiency and flexibility of a more on-demand experience.

 According to Brandi, the team “looked at many disaster recovery solutions, but couldn’t find a product that not only replicated data, but also rapidly orchestrated the provisioning of virtual machines in the event of a disaster, until we came across CloudEndure.”